 A cloud-based retail inventory management system can help you establish your par level more easily by accurately tracking inbound orders and inventory quantities.
 The right solution can even help you stick with alerts to reorder products as you run out, and even automatically reordering stock as needed.

-You should be aware of the potential risks and inventory disasters that can affect your business.
+When it comes to how to manage inventory effectively, you should be aware of potential risks and inventory disasters that can affect your business.
 Create an action plan in the event any disaster occurs (for example, a product shortage or a warehouse fire or flood).
 If you prepare, you’ll be able to remedy the situation quickly and keep your expenses to a minimum.

 Generally, the older the stock is the harder it is to sell.
 As such, the first items to arrive at your store or warehouse should be the first to go.
 The longer your stock sits in your warehouse or on your store shelves, the more vulnerable it is to damage and changes in demand.
 New customer trends, product design updates and quality improvements can quickly make your older stock worthless.

 To sell old stock first, your warehouse should be organized to place products in order of arrival.
-This will prevent wastage and potential spoilage and avoid any related costs.
+Inventory control methods like this will prevent wastage and potential spoilage and avoid any related costs.

 Communicate with suppliers

-By implementing the above techniques, your business will be able to significantly save on inventory costs in the long-term.
+By implementing the above inventory optimization techniques, your business will be able to significantly save on inventory costs in the long term.